chocobelle/chocobelle/README.md

 I work mostly in private repos, pushing quietly until something is ready to ship.

-No roadmap promises — I just build, test, and release when it’s good enough to use.
-Firm believer of SLC > MVP
+I just build, test, and release when it’s good enough to use.

 Fun-fact:
 - Always learning and improving — suggestions and pointers are always welcome.